To meow or not to meow, that is the question. Actually, the real question is, do Sphynx cats meow?

 Although the Sphynx appears hairless and has a unique appearance with wrinkles of skin all over its body, they’re actually covered with a very light layer of fluff.
 It’s almost impossible to see with the human eye, but run your hand over a hairless cat and you’ll instantly feel the one-of-a-kind pleasant sensation of a smooth feline that loves to be petted and paid attention.

-Because their bodies are largely hairless, the Sphynx will need regular grooming that typically requires scrubbing them clean one day every week.
+Because their bodies are largely hairless, the Sphynx will need regular grooming that typically requires gently wiping them clean at least one day every week.

 Noises That Your Sphynx Cat Might Make